Welcome to my HomePod Repair project! Here you will find a list of common issues, how to repair, or see repair estimates and mail yours in!

 Death Farts, Loud Popping, and/or Bass Issues: $70-$90

 Repair for symptoms including; Loud buzzing sound and restart (AKA "Death Farts"), fast clicking, loud "pop" sound, and/or other bass issues.
-S.b. diode that commonly fails causing no-power will also be replaced regardless of date code / condition.
+S.b. diode that commonly fails causing no-power will also be replaced if it's dated around the known failure range.